StefanSchroeder/Golang-Regex-Tutorial/README.md

-I have 100 stars!
+I have >200 stars!
 Thank you for the encouragement to all my readers!

+I will update the tutorial for 1.3 soon.

 Golang-Regex-Tutorial